inex/IXP-Manager/CONTRIBUTING.md

 * Make sure you have a [GitHub account](https://github.com/)
 * Submit a ticket for your issue, assuming one does not already exist.
-  * Clearly describe the issue including steps to reproduce when it is a bug.
+  * Clearly describe the issue, including steps to reproduce when it is a bug.
-  * Make sure you fill in the earliest version that you know has the issue.
+  * Make sure you fill in the earliest version you know has the issue.
 * Fork the repository on GitHub

 ## Making Changes